RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 ### Install Chrome

 Finally before we can start writing some tests we need to install Chrome itself.
 We download Chrome as a Debian package rather than using Aptitude and install it manually.
-Finally we fix any broken dependencies and finally check Chrome is working as a headless browser.
+Finally we fix any broken dependencies and then check Chrome works as a headless browser.

 ```
 # Install some required dependencies